super7ramp/croiseur/crosswords/README.md

 ## crosswords

-`crosswords` is a library providing an implementation of various crossword creation/resolution use-cases.
+`crosswords` is a library providing an implementation of various crossword creation use-cases.